jorgeffernandesm/contextual-deepseek-nodejs-api/README.md

-# Contextual DeepSeek API
+# Contextual DeepSeek Node.js API

 ## Description

-`contextual-deepseek-api` is an API powered by DeepSeek AI and Ollama.
+`contextual-deepseek-nodejs-api` is an API powered by DeepSeek AI and Ollama.
 It responds to queries in Spanish based on a context file, providing answers specifically tailored to the contents of that file.
 In this case, it answers questions related to making Venezuelan Reina Pepiada arepas.

 ## Features